Pierce County Sheriff Ed Troyer found not guilty of false reporting

 After driving off, Altheimer said Troyer followed him again.
 The two wound up in a standoff, facing one another in their vehicles on a quiet Tacoma street.
 That’s when Troyer called in the emergency response, leading to Altheimer getting detained and frisked for weapons.

-Altheimer denied ever threatening Troyer, but Troyer maintained that the newspaper carrier had been angry and yelled he would “take me out.”
+Altheimer denied ever threatening Troyer, but Troyer maintained that the newspaper carrier had been angry, wanted to fight, and yelled he would “take me out.”

+Altheimer has filed a civil lawsuit against Pierce County and Troyer, seeking at least $5 million in damages.
+That case had been on hold pending the outcome of the criminal trial.
+An attorney for Altheimer did not immediately respond to a request for comment.

-Troyer, a nearly four-decade law enforcement veteran, was elected Pierce County Sheriff in 2020.
+Troyer, a nearly four-decade law enforcement veteran, was elected Pierce County sheriff in 2020.

 Both charges against Troyer are gross misdemeanors carrying a standard sentencing range of up to 364 days in jail and up to a $5,000 fine on each count.